skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the door, guarding the door.
 The other soldiers return to their rounds, looking relieved.

-Noreeno is surprised, "You are not conjurer Vormoth."
+Noreeno is surprised, "You are not Conjurer Vormoth."

-"No, I'm not", Skeeve admits.
+"No, I'm not," Skeeve admits.

 The Magistrate rolls his eyes, "I just had a terrified shopkeeper in here telling me stories about how he'd just seen Vormoth here in